by an Anonymous Veteran

 The membership dues are widely disparate as well – everybody gets a lottery ticket, but not everybody’s number gets called: some go to combat, some don’t.
 Some get hurt in combat, some don’t.
 Some get hurt in training, some don’t.
 Some don’t get hurt at all, in their body or their mind.
 Some minds get tweaked in ways that make things kind of fuzzy, some minds get fractured in disabling ways for reasons both obvious and other times unknown.

-Whichever way our story of military service plays out, part of that story is our acceptance of risk of unknown proportions, with regards to agreeing to lay down our life to defend a greater good.
+Whichever way our story of military service plays out, part of that story is our acceptance of risk of unknown proportions.
+We agree to potentially lay down our lives to defend the greater good.
 That risk has a lot of different shapes and forms, it’s not a one-size-fits-all notion.
 Ask the dad that did 20 without injuries, never saw any blood, but his daughter won’t speak to him because he’s an overbearing jerk that missed all of her birthdays.
 Sacrifice has a very unique look, taste, and feel…but everybody gets their ice.

 So it goes.
 If we are going to be who we say we are, we have to agree that the quality of our service is just as fair-minded as the god of war that snatches some and leaves others unscathed; we have to be fair and generous towards each other if we want to honor the notion of service that is the hallmark of being a U.S. veteran.

-Who does our country we served say we are?
+Who does the country we served say we are?

 Who do we want to be?

 So the question becomes, are we ok with that?
 First of all, “being a veteran” spans several generations and conflicts.
 So do we all want to be conveniently lumped into a poster-sized image of PTSD suffering desert-cami wearing flag waving service-dog walking patriots?
 Or, maybe do we have something a little less shallow to say about ourselves?
-Do we want to actually recognize that we did what we did because of who we are and how we are made as individuals, and even though we didn’t know what we were doing when we did it, we wouldn’t undo it even if we did know, because we did it to begin with because we wanted to, even though we didn’t really know what we were doing, and when we figured out what we were doing, we realized it made us better.
+Do we want to actually recognize that we did what we did because of who we are and how we are made as individuals?
+And even though we didn’t know what we were doing when we did it, we wouldn’t undo it even if we did know.
+We did it because we wanted to, even though we didn’t really know what we were doing.
+When we figured out what we were doing, did we realize it made us better?

 Getting trained by the military to act upon that vague impulse to join the military transformed each and every one of us in ways that non-veterans really can’t comprehend.
 They can’t comprehend the hopelessness and the power that dictates random outcomes, combined with the sad resignation that it has to go that way to preserve that faint glimmer of hope that for whatever reason, it’s the right thing to do, because it’s our country, and we believe the deal is good enough to defend, and if nobody defends it, “the deal” is probably not going to get any better.